Team Members: Umair Z. Ahmed, Shubham Sahai, Ben Leong

 The results were surprising.
 Students perceived the AI-augmented feedback as more accurate and helpful, but when we looked at actual performance, students who were helped by unassisted TAs completed the harder question faster and in fewer attempts.
 It turns out human TAs without AI tended to give shorter, more direct feedback (averaging 13 words vs. the AI’s 129), sometimes just pointing students at the immediate next step.
 This brevity, while less “impressive” to students, was more effective at getting them unstuck.

 More concerning was a pattern of TA complacency.
 In 83% of cases, TAs added their own comments on top of the AI output, but not a single TA ever deleted AI-generated content, even though roughly 9% of it contained hallucinations as per expert evaluation.
-Only one TA across the entire experiment edited the AI text before sending it.
-The human-in-the-loop, in practice, was not catching the errors we expected them to filter out.

 We also found that students could not reliably identify hallucinated feedback, and rated it just as positively as correct feedback.
 Expert reviewers, by contrast, spotted these issues easily and rated them lower.
-This gap between student satisfaction and actual feedback quality is a real risk for any institution considering AI-generated feedback at scale.

 Research Questions